2021 will be a year of continued change in the digital marketing space. Here are seven trends to leverage.

-Some of these technological advances are more commonly used among larger corporations, but small businesses can still learn quite a bit from the developing marketing strategies of bigger firms.
-Business News Daily spoke with marketing experts to get a better idea of the marketing trends small businesses can capitalize on in 2019.
-Here are five trends we believe make sense for small businesses to take advantage of this coming year:
+Some of these technological advances are commonly used among larger corporations, but small businesses can learn a lot from the marketing strategies that bigger firms are using.
+Business News Daily spoke with marketing experts to learn which marketing trends small businesses can capitalize on in 2021.
+Here are seven trends we believe small businesses should take advantage of this coming year:

 - A rise in authentic content marketing